PennyGituku/code-documentation/README.md

 Make sure your dataset is in the expected folder structure or update the path in dir0.

 ## License
-This assignment is submitted for educational purposes under the GenAI curriculum.
+This assignment is submitted for educational purposes under the GenAI curriculum and credits to the kaggle code owner.